MichaelFrieze/frieze.dev/README.md

 ## Search

-Client-side search uses Fuse.js over a generated index.
-See `src/components/SearchBar.tsx` and related components for implementation details.
+Client-side search uses Fuse.js over an in-memory list of published posts (title and description only).
+The search page is `/blog/search` (`src/pages/blog/search/index.astro`), which pulls posts via `getAllPosts()` and passes them to the `SearchBar` island.
+See `src/components/SearchBar.tsx` and `src/components/SearchCard.tsx` for implementation details.

+## Contact

+The contact page at `/contact` renders a React `ContactForm` using shadcn/ui components, `zod` for validation, and `react-hook-form` for form state.
+Submissions are sent directly to Web3Forms (temporarily) and show inline success confirmation.
+The Web3Forms public access key is currently configured inside `src/components/ContactForm.tsx`.

 ## Code fences & math